Dr. Ammar Pabaney - DMD

 Dr. Quyyumi's research focus includes vascular biology, angiogenesis, progenitor and stem cell biology, mechanisms of myocardial ischemia, and the role of genetic and environmental risks on vascular disease.
 Other interests have spanned the fields of personalized medicine and disparities in cardiovascular diseases.
 During his academic career, Dr. Quyyumi has carried out more than 50 NIH, industry-funded, or investigator-initiated projects, including numerous clinical trials.

-In addition to his phenomenal contribution to the profession of Cardiology in particular medicine in general, Dr. Quyyumi has vast contribution to the society in general and IMI in particular serving at the Global Board of Regents at the Imamia Medics International.
+In addition to his phenomenal contribution to the profession of Cardiology in particular medicine in general, Dr. Quyyumi has vast contribution to the society in general and Medics International in particular serving at the Global Board of Regents.
 Dr. Quyyumi lives with his family in Atlanta, Georgia.

 Dr. Huma Naqvi - MD